MihailDekanoidze/Processor/README.md

-# How to use my processor to execute your prorgramm
+# How to use my processor to execute your programm
 ## 0)Grammar
 You can read a description command in file `Command_Description.txt` in folder `/Input`.
 Example